 A translator if English isn’t your first language.

 Food that meets your dietary requirements – e.g. vegetarian/vegan/religious requirements

 A warm cell, including blankets and cups of tea/coffee.

 13. You should prepare yourself for boredom, isolation, bad food, frustration, mild sensory deprivation, distressing noises from other prisoners, a bright light on 24/7 and being kept under constant surveillance.
-Remember, you can only be held for up to 24 hours (except for some very serious charges – unlikely in protest related cases).
-If you’ve prepared for the worst you may be pleasantly surprised!
+Remember, you can only be held for up to 24 hours (except for some more serious offences – fairly uncommon in protest related cases).

 14. If you think it is likely (for some reason) that you might be arrested, bring along a book.
 Chances are you will be allowed to take it to your cell.
 You might also want to ask the custody sergeant for a pencil and paper to take to the cell.

 15. You may be released in the early hours of the morning - so make sure you have enough money (preferably cash and not card) with you to get safely home; or that someone is available to pick you up and that you have their phone number (memorised or written on your arm/leg).